You don't have to be the child of a Major Leaguer to become one yourself, but hey, it certainly doesn't hurt.

 4. Ray Boone (25.7) and Bob Boone (27.4)

-There actually have been four big league Boones across three generations, and this pair could just as easily include either of Bob's sons, Bret (22.8 WAR) or Aaron (13.5 WAR), who's also a first-year manager with the Yankees.
+There actually have been four big league Boones across three generations, and this pair could just as easily include either of Bob's sons, Bret (22.8 WAR) or Aaron (13.5 WAR), who's also a manager with the Yankees.
 Bob, a seven-time Gold Glove Award winner, played 19 MLB seasons and ranks third all-time with 2,225 career games caught.
 His father, Ray, posted a 114 OPS+ in 13 seasons as an infielder, snagging a pair of All-Star selections.

 5. Mel Stottlemyre (40.8) and Todd Stottlemyre (21.1)